 Many prevalent cryptocurrencies such as Bitcoin, Ethereum and Dogecoin are victims of the plummet.
 Additionally, they are struggling to reach values as high as April.
 The turmoil has set crypto prices yo-yoing through the week, dropping by as much as 14.5% for currencies like Bitcoin.

 Other currencies such as Etherum, the world’s second-largest crypto, crashed by an alarming 23%, following a similar trajectory.
 Unfortunately, Blockchain-based technology has also felt the pinch of the downwards spiral as a response to China’s crackdown and Elon Musk’s comments.

 China announced that it would be taking preventive measures.
-This includes Bitcoin mining and trading, as part of its plans to prevent and control financial risks.
+This includes mining, selling, and buying Bitcoin, as part of its plans to prevent and control financial risks.
 The announcement comes after a crackdown on illegal societies and activities.

 They claim that digital currencies are not real and should not be used to purchase goods.
 However, many larger retailers are considering accepting crypto as a means of paying for goods.

 Elon musk has also caused cryptocurrency instability thanks to this U-turn on Bitcoin.
 Via Twitter, Musk first announced Tesla would be accepting Bitcoin as a payment method.